One of the hardest things to deal with is jealousy in friendships.

 We spend so much time together that we build these super-strong connections.
 Close friendships are beautiful and wonderful, but that does not mean that they are always perfect.

 People often get jealous of others who are close to them.
-Some jealously is completely normal and predictable.

 Often this jealousy is initially about your friend’s seemingly better life (more social connections, more lovers), but it can deteriorate into competition over each other’s time and resources.